smallsco/mojave/README.md

 * Hazard Color
 	* This changes the color of hazard tiles on the game board (note: you cannot set the transparancy value because these tiles fade in and out).
 * Fullscreen
-	* This toggles full-screen mode.
+	* This toggles fullscreen mode.
+Fullscreen mode can also be toggled by using the F5 key on your keyboard.
 * Vignette
 	* This enables a [vignette](https://en.wikipedia.org/wiki/Vignette_(graphic_design)), which shades the background at the cost of performance.
 	* The radius, opacity, softness, and color of the vignette can be adjusted.